 11. Child Benefits.
 Permanent resident holders entitled together with all parents in Germany benefit from compensation for the cost of raising children.
 This government allowance can vary from 204 EUR to 235 EUR per child per month.

-12. Maintenance Advance (Unterhaltsvorschuss) for single parents.
+12. Support (Unterhaltsvorschuss) for single parents.
 Well, you can see PR gives you almost the same benefits as German residents.
 This contribution is made for single parents who receive no maintenance from the other parent.
 The amount of maintenance advance you will receive depends on the child’s age:

 |Up to 5 years||165 euros per month|